-- The Program Director ensures the student feels welcome from the beginning of the student's enrolment in the program. - The Program Director and the student should meet regularly, on a one-on-one basis, to discuss progress through the program and evaluations that have been received. - The Program Director and student will discuss the thesis/practicum options early in their meetings to decide the option that best meets the student's learning objectives. - The student will keep the Program Director informed about project activities in courses. - The Program Director assists the student in the selection of appropriate courses to optimize their education in the elective portion of the program. - The Program Director may act as the thesis supervisor.
+- The Program Director ensures the student feels welcome from the beginning of the student's enrolment in the program through the Professional Development Studio, a two-part course series - The Program Director and the student should meet regularly, on a one-on-one basis, to discuss progress through the program and evaluations that have been received. - The Program Director and student will discuss the thesis/practicum options early in their meetings to decide the option that best meets the student's learning objectives. - The student will keep the Program Director informed about project activities in courses. - The Program Director assists the student in the selection of appropriate courses to optimize their education in the elective portion of the program. - The Program Director may act as the thesis supervisor.
 However, there is no expectation for this to occur.
 The topic must be acceptable to the Supervisor and to the student for the Program Director to become the thesis supervisor.